Unexpected Reds

 Piancarda Rosso Conero Montepulciano 2020

 Happy agreement between Italianismo (made up the word for Italian wines' ability to be indelibly Italian) and rusticity.
 The nose is prettily tart--blood orange and lavender.
 The palate brings slightly rough in a pleasant way.
 Savory but a little bloody with an earthy metallic zing running through it.
 I didn't expect to be as into this as I am but here we are.
-INTO it. — 6 months ago
+INTO it. — a year ago

 Severn, Serge and 7 others liked this